 VCF Requirements

-In addition, PharmCAT expects incoming VCF to have the following properties:
+In addition, PharmCAT expects incoming VCF to meet the following requirements:

 1. Build version must be aligned to the GRCh38 assembly (aka b38, hg38, etc.).